Context

 Results

 With 4000 people attending the MAX event, Adobe shared with us that the experience was well-received and that the project will be showcased to promote the new Adobe Aero AR software.
-The UNIT9 team emphasised how the workshop that I organised and facilitated allowed everyone to get aligned early and create trust with Adobe.
+The UNIT9 team emphasised how the workshop allowed everyone to get aligned early, create trust with Adobe, and leverage everyone's expertise and perspectives.
 The project won an FWA of the Day award.

 Live recording of the experience used on-site